TanuAgrawal123/100DaysOfCode/README.md

 ### Day 14: October 28, 2018

+**Today's Focus**:

-**Today's Focus**:More about Objects in python:pop and remove fuction in list,deepcopy function,reference  counting.
+ - More about Objects in python:pop and remove fuction in list,deepcopy function,reference
- -
+   counting.

 **Details**

  - Started learning objects in python.